 Ultimately, the short is “a love letter to Richmond, both the good and the bad,” Jamison said.
 When it comes to the negative aspects, he was firm that nothing should be hidden.
 “If you love something truly, you acknowledge the flaws as well, otherwise it’s just delusion.”
 Imagining some of the critical reception, he added, laughing, “I can’t wait for people to watch this and be like really, that’s your love letter?”

-As of this writing, the film is on track for a late 2018 release on the festival circuit, with a planned friends and family showing this summer.
+The film is on track for a late 2018 release on the festival circuit, with a planned friends and family showing this summer.